THE SITUATION ANALYSIS

 - Do PR costs count toward the budget we’ve been assigned?

-No, your budget should only account for the cost of media (traditional and interactive).
-PR and promotions costs are separate and unlimited, although you must provide a budget for what you propose.
+No, your budget should only account for the cost of media (traditional, impact, and interactive).
+PR and promotions costs are separate and estimated; you should provide a budget for what you propose.

 - How many examples of ads do I need to create?

 You should produce print ads and storyboards to serve as examples of the type of creative work you intend to complete over the course of the campaign.
 You do not need to create multiple examples of each type of advertising (e.g., four television spots, six magazine ads, three billboards, a website, etc.), but this may be a good way of demonstrating how your campaign can be extended and refreshed.
-At a minimum, you should produce at least nine creative examples (more examples will better communicate the creative theme of the campaign).
-That is a minimum — you MUST produce an example for every kind of media being purchased by your media director, so coordination is key here.
+At a minimum, you should produce at least five creative examples (more examples will better communicate the creative theme of the campaign).
+That is a minimum — you SHOULD produce an example for the dominant media being purchased by your Media Director, so coordination is key here.
 Remember that a smaller number of well-crafted ads are better than many of mixed quality.
 An effective strategy is to lay out one broadcast ad in a storyboard, then transfer the idea to print or outdoor pieces that reflect the thematic connection among executions.
-You also will want to show how the campaign transfers to other media, such as outdoor or streaming audio.
+Also recognize how interactive media can be used at various stages in the attention cycle.
+You also will want to show how the campaign transfers to other media, such as ambient or streaming.

 - How should I produce the ads?